-A licence holder since 1998, AAA has a successful history in carrying out aquaculture at the Abrolhos Islands, particularly in shellfish hatchery production.
-The proponent has previously been a key partner in a Fisheries and Research Development Committee (FRDC) project (FRDC 2007/216) Develop the non-maxima pearl industry at the Abrolhos Islands (Pinctada imbricata).
+A licence holder since 1998, Pelsaert has a successful history in carrying out aquaculture at the Abrolhos Islands, producing Akoya and black lip pearl oysters.
+The proponent has previously been a key partner in a Fisheries and Research

+Development Committee (FRDC) project (FRDC 2007/216) Develop the non-maxima pearl industry at the Abrolhos Islands (Pinctada imbricata).
 The project was successfully completed in 2011 and met all milestones and remained within budget.
-The company has extensive knowledge in aquaculture business and management, shellfish hatchery production, and research and development (R&D); it also has a well-established and successful pearl sales market in local and domestic markets.
+The company has extensive knowledge in aquaculture business, fishing, aquaculture management and research and development (R&D); it also has a well-established and successful pearl sales market in local and domestic markets and through the establishment of its own jewellery retail facility.